fmarquezg/fmarquezg.github.io/_posts/2018-01-31-Texas_Twitter_Map.md

 * corbymeekins tweeted TexasFootball 85 times
 * CampbellGators tweeted Dr_PWilliamsJ 84 times

+Next I ran PageRank to quantify the 'importance' of each user in the network.
+Without getting too mathy,a user with a high PageRank value means that the user is in contact directly or indirectly by several other users.
+Not surprisingly, NFL is the highest user in our list and TexasFootball is ranked 4th.
+Most of the top 20 users are organizations tweeting images, gifs or important football news.

+AS we start going dowin in the table, we see a popular recruit @D_JAMISON5 who started sharing lots of content on twitter and recently commited to Texas.
+Right under him ranked 18th we see @BCarringtonUT!
+The highest ranked member of the Texas Football staff.
+Ranked 18 out of 18K users!

 | Rank | Twitter User        | PageRank  |